 1. GSAS Learns of the Case

-A faculty member, administrator or other Harvard official, or student reports to the dean for student affairs an incident that appears to violate Harvard rules or standards of conduct.
-Any student who learns that a report has been made against them should contact the dean for student affairs immediately to begin the process in an open and cooperative way.
+A faculty member, administrator, or other Harvard official, or student reports to the dean of students an incident that appears to violate Harvard rules or standards of conduct.
+Any student who learns that a report has been made against them should contact the dean of students immediately to begin the process in an open and cooperative way.

 2. The Student Receives a “Charge” Letter

-The dean for student affairs will communicate with the student, explaining that they have been accused of violating Harvard rules or standards of conduct and asking that they prepare a statement in response.
-Any written material submitted by the person reporting the charges to the dean for student affairs will be shared with the student.
+The dean of students will communicate with the student, explaining that they have been accused of violating Harvard rules or standards of conduct and asking that they prepare a statement in response.
+Any written material submitted by the person reporting the charges to the dean of students will be shared with the student.

-3. The Student and the Dean for Student Affairs Consult
+3. The Student and the Dean of Students Consult

-A crucial early step is the conversation between the student and the dean for student affairs.
-During this conversation, the dean for student affairs will acknowledge that the alleged infraction could result in disciplinary action and will encourage the student to be open and honest in their discussions.
-This should not be interpreted as a sign that the dean for student affairs distrusts or is pre-judging the student; it is part of their job to serve a dual role as fact finder and as an advisor to the student while emphasizing that GSAS assumes students are honest about their actions and are willing to take responsibility for them.
+A crucial early step is the conversation between the student and the dean of students.
+During this conversation, the dean of students will acknowledge that the alleged infraction could result in disciplinary action and will encourage the student to be open and honest in their discussions.
+This should not be interpreted as a sign that the dean of students distrusts or is pre-judging the student; it is part of their job to serve a dual role as fact finder and as an advisor to the student while emphasizing that GSAS assumes students are honest about their actions and are willing to take responsibility for them.

 Sometimes, a report is made that, upon investigation, turns out to be incorrect.
-If this is the case, it will come out during the conversation with the dean for student affairs and the matter will most likely end there.
-On occasion, though, if there is a police report or a written complaint, the dean for student affairs and the student will follow the steps below, so that the Administrative Board can formally exonerate the student—or “scratch” the case—so there will be no lingering doubt about the matter attached to the student’s record.
+If this is the case, it will come out during the conversation with the dean of students and the matter will most likely end there.
+On occasion, though, if there is a police report or a written complaint, the dean of students and the student will follow the steps below, so that the Administrative Board can formally exonerate the student—or “scratch” the case—so there will be no lingering doubt about the matter attached to the student’s record.

 4. The Student Decides Whether to Ask for Referral to the Student-Faculty Judicial Board

-During the initial consultation, the dean for student affairs will describe the Student-Faculty Judicial Board so that the student can decide whether to have the case referred to the Student-Faculty Judicial Board.
+During the initial consultation, the dean of students will describe the Student-Faculty Judicial Board so that the student can decide whether to have the case referred to the Student-Faculty Judicial Board.

 5. The Student Writes a Statement

-It is vital that the student tell the story of the disciplinary case in their own words and reflect carefully on their actions.
-Conversations with the dean for student affairs will help prepare the student to write the statement.
+It is vital that the student tells the story of the disciplinary case in their own words and reflect carefully on their actions.
+Conversations with the dean of students will help prepare the student to write the statement.
 In general, the student should plan to do three things:

 A. Tell the story.
 The student should write an account of the facts of what happened, being sure to distinguish between what they know themselves and what they have learned from other sources (friends, others present at the time, police reports, etc.).
 The student should explain what they were thinking at the time.